 Developmental Origins of Health and Disease

-NIEHS grantees are, for example, studying the long-term health impact of developmental exposure to arsenic, phthalates, flame retardants, and some pesticides; the association between perinatal exposure to bisphenol A and later development of breast tumors, as well as the genetics of breast cancer risk during critical windows of development.
-Other researchers are investigating prostate cancer that occurs after early exposures to estrogens and the role of endocrine disruptors in obesity, diabetes, and metabolic syndrome.
-A better understanding of the developmental origins of disease will aid in the development of better strategies for disease prevention.
+NIEHS grantees are also studying how early life exposures may affect cancer risk.
+They are examining the association between perinatal exposure to bisphenol A and later development of breast tumors, as well as the genetics of breast cancer risk during windows of susceptibility.
+Other researchers are investigating prostate cancer that occurs after early exposures to estrogens.